A new fence can be an exciting addition to your property.

 We are unable to install your fence without clear understanding of your property lines.

-There are a few ways your fence contractor can locate the boundaries of your property.
+There are a few ways your fence contractor can locate property lines for your fence.

 We generally use a pin finder to locate the pins that identify property lines.